 The Minister’s comments are very welcome, but what pressure can he really apply to get clinical commissioning groups to implement NHSE’s guidance and to get the GMC, the Nursing and Midwifery Council and medical schools to include training in continence?
 If we can get that right, those facilities will be there when people say that they have the problem.
 Then we will get the clinical intervention, not just the costly pads in response.

 I thank the hon.
 Lady for her intervention.
-I will take it away with me, and I will come on to the point about the CCGs.
+I will take that away with me, and I will come on to the point about the CCGs.

 I was just about to outline the approaches that NHS England wants to take to ensure that commissioners are following the framework.
 They include arranging for CCGs to have access to teams of expert clinicians, commissioners from areas that have adopted the guidelines and are following best practice, and people with lived experience to review their existing service against the best practice and make appropriate improvements.
 NHS England is also exploring the potential for a mandatory data set to provide transparency about the continence services being commissioned and encouraging CCGs to develop integrated commissioning arrangements to improve co-ordination, experience and use of resources.
 That is all very positive.